cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/require-swg.md

 To download the Cloudflare certificate:

 - Follow the link provided in [these instructions](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/).
-- Find the certificate in the Zero Trust Dashboard, by navigating to **Settings > Devices > Certificates**.
+- Find the certificate in the Zero Trust Dashboard, by navigating to **Settings > Downloads > Certificates**.

 ## Enable the Cloudflare proxy